|Country Information & Lifestyle|

 The traditional arranged marriage is being replaced by the love match.
 It is still common for a family friend, relative, or mentor to act as a go-between (nakodo), even if the marriage is a love match.
 The wedding ceremony itself often consists of a curious blend of East and West: a traditional Shinto ceremony, in which the bride and groom wear elaborate kimonos, typically is followed by a Christian-style observance, with the participants in formal Western attire.

-In SHIODOME the tranquil Hama-rikyu Gardens are delight especially when you stroll over pretty wooden bridges to reach the replica of the famous Nakajima teahouse for a traditional Japanese tea ceremony.
-UENO in the NE of Tokyo is bustling, colorful district, a must see is Ueno Park with its pretty temple and amazing Shinobazu Point, which is completely carpeted with giant flowers in the summer.
+In SHIODOME the tranquil Hama-rikyu Gardens are delight especially when you stroll over pretty wooden bridges to reach the replica of the famous Nakajima tea-house for a traditional Japanese tea ceremony.
+UENO in the NE of Tokyo is bustling, colourful district, a must see is Ueno Park with its pretty temple and amazing Shinobazu Point, which is completely carpeted with giant flowers in the summer.

 In 1989, Emperor Akihito became Japan's 125th emperor.
 He is married to Empress Michiko, the first empress who did not come from the nobility.
 Their eldest son is Crown Prince Naruhito.
 They reside in the Imperial Palace in Tokyo.